 But this kind of alone time doesn’t happen by accident.
 Like everything else in the leader’s life, you must be intentional, if you want to be effective.

-I personally schedule four kinds of alone time:
+I personally schedule five kinds of alone time:

 - Morning time.
 I typically get up at 5:00 a.m.
 I do my most important tasks right away, including exercise and reading.
 I also try to get done my single most important to-do item before I leave for the office.
 Why?
 Because I know a thousand interruptions and distractions await me once I arrive.